noidexe/Enjin-Coin-Documentation/docs/registering-game.md

 ## Creating Your App
-You will need to create at least one App on the Trusted Cloud.
+You will need to create at least one App in order to work with the Trusted Cloud.
 An app is a central container for all of your items and players.
-For example your app will appear as one of the “Collections” where your items will appear in the user’s wallet.
+For example your app will appear as one of the “Collections” where your items will appear in the user’s Enjin wallet.

 ```graphql
 mutation createApp{